 Search engines do try to interpret what you’re looking for, and while they are definitely getting better, they can only go so far.
 The better and more clearly you are able to state what you’re looking for, the better results you’re going to get.

 The most common mistake I see is trying to be too specific from the start: including every term you can possibly think of to narrow down the search.

 There’s nothing wrong with being specific or trying a naturally complete phrase or description.
 Just don’t give up when what you’re looking for isn’t obvious in the first few results.

 The second most common mistake is the exact opposite: using only one or two words as your search terms, and giving up after getting lost in a flood of irrelevant results.

 The solution: refinement

 Effective searching involves knowing what words, phrases, and partial phrases are most likely to get you what you want.
 But really effective searching also means knowing what to do next.

 If you’ve tried to be specific with your search terms, perhaps you’ve been a little too precise.
 Try removing some terms, or replacing them with more generic synonyms, and searching again.
-Cast a wider net, knowing that you’ll possibly see results that aren’t related.
-Rather than typing in a sentence, focus only on the terms that are truly relevant to what you’re looking for.
+Cast a wider net, knowing you’ll see results that aren’t related.
+Rather than typing in a sentence, focus only on terms that are truly relevant to what you’re looking for.

 If you’re seeing results that are somewhat related but generally off the mark, perhaps you’ve not been precise enough.
 Try adding some terms to narrow down what you’re looking for.